gu-fan/clickable.vim/README.rst

         " syntax pattern seperator used for define pattern " should not be duplicated with symbol used inside pattern
         \ 'syn_sep': '`',

+        " Additional syntax arguments.
+        " when empty it will be set to 'containedin=ALLBUT,_clickable.*'
+        " If you want to make your pattern doesn't have visual effect.
+        " You can use 'containedin=.* transparent'
+        " See ':h syn-arguments' for details
+        \ 'syn_args': '',

         " Highlight group name.
 The basic syntax highlighting
         \ 'hl_group': 'Underlined',